ZoneMinder/zmeventnotification/docs/_build/html/_sources/index.rst.txt

         guides/developers

 :doc:`guides/install`
-        How to install the Event Server :doc:`guides/hooks`
+        How to install the Event Notification Server :doc:`guides/hooks`
         How to configure the machine learning hooks *after* you install the Event Server :doc:`guides/breaking`